Symmetry- and energy-resolved entanglement dynamics in a disordered Bose-Hubbard model: Route two: The inner structure of the entanglement dynamics via and

-{\it {Entropy symmetrization in scatter MBL.}}---One significance of the above finding pertains to scrutinize how such an initially-engendered entanglement modulation evolves under the influence of disorders.
-Will this ECW freeze in localized phases?
-To this end, we first examine the thermal phases.
-As exemplified by Figs.~\ref{pic4}(a),(c), it turns out that in the weak-disorder range of the initial $l$-state, both ECWs and CDWs melt to conform with ETH \cite{Deutsch,Srednicki,DAlessio,KimPRE}.
-This is because under weak disorders, the reflection symmetry of the BH model in thermal regime might be assumed to be broken in a smooth manner, then for each eigenstate within the thermalization energy window, it follows $S^{N-n}_{\textrm{vN},L}\approx S^{N-n}_{\textrm{vN},R}$.
-Here $S^{N-n}_{\textrm{vN},L(R)}$ designates symmetry-resolved entanglement entropy of left (right) half-chain that accommodates $N-n$ bosons.
-Next, by virtue of $S^{N-n}_{\textrm{vN},R}=S^{n}_{\textrm{vN},L}$, valid for arbitrary pure states, one derives $S^{N-n}_{\textrm{vN},L}\approx S^{n}_{\textrm{vN},L}$, indicating early-time even/odd-$n$ entanglement imbalance disappears at long-time limit.
-Parallel rationale carries over to the infinite-time profile of $p_n$ (denoted as $p_{n,\infty}$): thermalization dictates that the initially inhomogeneous boson population melts into the final more uniform density landscape captured by a Gaussian distribution.
+One significance of the above finding pertains to scrutinizing how it responds to the influence of disorder.
+Will this entanglement imbalance pattern freeze in the localized regimes like CDW?
+To set the stage, we first examine what will happen in the thermal phase.
+As exemplified by Figs.~\ref{pic4}(a)-(c), it turns out that in the weak-disorder section accessible via the initial $l$-state, both the entanglement imbalance pattern and the particle density pattern melt to conform with ETH \cite{Deutsch,Srednicki,DAlessio,KimPRE}.
+This is because under weak disorder, the reflection symmetry of the clean BH model is broken through a smooth manner, then for each eigenstate within the thermalization energy window, it follows that $S^{N-n}_{\textrm{vN},\Lft}\approx S^{N-n}_{\textrm{vN},\R}$.
+Next, by virtue of $S^{N-n}_{\textrm{vN},\R}=S^{n}_{\textrm{vN},\Lft}$, valid for arbitrary pure states, one derives that $S^{N-n}_{\textrm{vN},\Lft}\approx S^{n}_{\textrm{vN},\Lft}$, indicating that the early-time even/odd-$n$ entanglement imbalance disappears at the long-time limit.
+Parallel rationale carries over to the infinite-$t$ profile of $p_n$ (denoted as $p_{n,\infty}$): thermalization dictates that the initially inhomogeneous boson population melts into the final uniform density landscape captured by a Gaussian.

-Surprisingly, we find that for the initial $l$-state, this ECW symmetrizes with respect to channels $n$ vs. $N-n$ even when subject to strong disorders [Fig.~\ref{pic4}(b)], suggesting that in scatter MBL, nonlocal ECW melts as well.
-By contrast, the accompanying local boson occupations $p_{n,\infty}$ remain frozen concurrently onto the initially asymmetric form [Fig.~\ref{pic4}(d)], in accord with the phenomenon of localization.
+Interestingly, we find that for the initial $l$-state, this entanglement imbalance pattern symmetrizes with respect to the channels $n$ versus $N-n$ even when subject to the strong-disorder condition [see Figs.~\ref{pic4}(d),(e)], suggesting that in the putative scatter MBL regime, the nonlocal entanglement imbalance pattern melts.
+Concurrently, the companion local boson occupations $p_{n,\infty}$ remain rigidly frozen onto the initially asymmetric form [see Fig.~\ref{pic4}(f)], in accordance with the phenomenology of the full localization on a finite chain.
+(See Appendixes~\ref{app1} and \ref{app2} for the related caveat on the instability of the scatter MBL regime.)